NicholasTD07/blog-posts/zfs/save-space-with-zfs.md

 - Dedup: No extra commands needed other than plain old `cp`
 - Snapshot: No memory requirement

-## How to test which one is the best?
+## Proposed: How to test which one is the best?

 1. Create a ZFS pool
 2. Create two datasets